MSRConnections/Azure-training-course/Content/Introduction/Introduction HOL.md

 1. If you're prompted to provide further information or perform additional actions, follow the instructions provided to finish creating the Microsoft account.

-Now that you have a Microsoft account, you can proceed to activate your Azure Pass.
+Now that you have a Microsoft account, you can activate your Azure Pass.

 <a name="Exercise2"></a>
 ## Exercise 2: Activate your Azure Pass ##

-In this exercise, you will use the code you were given at the start of the day to activate an Azure Pass that's good for one month and $500 USD (or the equivalent in your local currency) and associate it with your Microsoft account.
+In this exercise, you will use the code you were given at the start of the day to activate an Azure Pass and associate it with your Microsoft account.

 1. Open your Web browser and navigate to [https://www.microsoftazurepass.com](https://www.microsoftazurepass.com).
 Select a country from the drop-down list labeled **Please Select Country**, and type the activation code you were given into the box underneath the drop-down list.
 Then click the **Submit** button.